Australian Cobberdog Origin

 How many breeds make up the Australian Cobberdog?

 I have no knowledge of breeds being present such as Golden Retrievers, Irish Terriers, Cattle Dogs, Curly Coated Retrievers, Springer Spaniels, or Cavaliers, just to name a few which are rumored to be in the ACD.
-If they managed to be sneaked in there, I have no knowledge of it!
+If they managed to be sneaked in there, I had no knowledge of it until 2022 when I learned that it was possible that someone had UNOFFICIALLY put in Cavaliers and Daschunds to reduce the size from some of their breeding dogs!!

-The Australian Cobberdog was recognized in January 2012 as a pure breed in development sprung partly from the root stock of the authentic Australian Labradoodle.
+The Australian Cobberdog (ACD) was recognized in January 2012 as a pure breed in development sprung partly from the root stock of the authentic Australian Labradoodle but with other pure breeds infused.
 Like most pure breeds it is different to the breed/s from which it originated.

 Can the Original Breeding Recipe Be Repeated or Repaired?